Zebras Blog (Y2)

 Mrs Rockey :-)

 Term 4 2020.

 Well everyone, what a different week we have all had.
-Its very quite in school with none of you hear and I am especially missing your lovely singing in assemblies.
+It's very quiet in school with none of you here and I am especially missing your lovely singing in assemblies.

 We hope you are all well and staying safe.
 Some of you have been sending in your pictures of your home schooling which has been fantastic, it is lovely to see you working so hard and enjoying your learning at home.
 Keep up the good work and we look forward to seeing some more pictures of your learning next week.
 Please send them to firstname.lastname@example.org

 Have you all got your rainbows up in your windows?
 Evie and Henry had a go at painting one with their daddy while I was in school and they have put it in our window as a sign of hope in these strange times.